Gamerrethink/terraform-beginner-bootcamp-2023/docs/week-2.md

    - Created an additional town and a directory that has the same structure as the previous one.

-NOTE: when testing the multi-home function locally in the http-server inside Gitpod, it wasn't showing the index.
-It wasn't until I hit refresh that made me realize that my issue was cache realated.
+NOTE: When testing the multi-home function locally in the http-server inside Gitpod, it wasn't showing the index page.
+      It wasn't until I hit refresh that I realized my issue was cache related.